AppJail-makejails/lychee/README.md

 | ------ | ------- | -------------- | ------ | ---------------- | -------------------- |
 | `13.3` | `amd64` | `13.3-RELEASE` | `thin` | `5.5.1`          | `83`                 |
 | `14.1` | `amd64` | `14.1-RELEASE` | `thin` | `5.5.1`          | `83`                 |

+## Notes

+1. The ideas present in the Docker image of Lychee are taken into account for users who are familiar with it.